2 Pinellas County schools shut down after Hurricane Helene

 "I will tell the students the same thing I would tell them on the first week of school, we are learning together, we are easing into this transition," said Ateek.

-"We know that this plan will inconvenience some but relocating is a great impact students, families and staff but we will get through this together," said Hendrick.
+"We know that this plan will inconvenience some but relocating is a great impact on students, families and staff, but we will get through this together," said Hendrick.

-They hope to have students back to those schools effected schools by Oct.
+They hope to have displaced students back in their new schools by Oct.
 2.

 More information about these temporary changes can be found at the Pinellas County Schools website.